psaikido/hugle.uk/content/prose/thesium/030-seeds.md

 cool here on the moon.
 It needed to stay at around 35 Kelvin down there in that vault of qubits.

 After a few hours they gathered at Doug's desk.
-Gemma asked "Can we talk to it yet?"
+Maya asked "Can we talk to it yet?"

 "It?
 He's called 'Kronos'.
 It used to be 'Brain-x55' but .."

-A disembodied voice, deep and authoritative, said "Hello Gemma!
+A disembodied voice, deep and authoritative, said "Hello Maya!
 All initialisations are complete.
 How can I help you?"

 "Woa!" she said, standing up.
 "You have your prime directive I believe.
 We have